 17. WHAT DATA

+SHOULD BE

-SHOULD BE DISCLOSED BY THE
+DISCLOSED BY THE

 DEPOSITORS TO

 THEIR BANKS IN

 ORDER TO ENABLE

 ENFORCEMENT

-AND IMPLEMENTATION OF THE INSURANCE?
+AND IMPLEMENTATION OF THE

+INSURANCE?

-Banks are required to identify their clients and record certain data defined in the legal regulations.
+Banks are required to identify their clients along AML rules and record certain data defined in the legal regulations.
 No other data are necessary for enforcing deposit insurance.